All Präventa products are developed in collaboration with medical professionals and

 Micronutrient analysis (blood test)

-Your personal micronutrient balance can be determined through a blood test called micronutrient analysis.
-This test can be performed either by yourself or by a doctor.
+Your personal micronutrient levels can be determined through a blood test called micronutrient analysis.
+This test can be done either at home or by a doctor.
 What blood tests are available?

 Serum diagnostics:

-Micronutrients present are measured in serum, not in the cells.
-This provides a good basic indication of the respective micronutrient content in the blood, but does not provide information about how many micronutrients actually reach the body's cells.
+Micronutrients are measured in the serum, but not within the cells.
+This provides a good basic indication of the respective micronutrient levels in the blood, but it doesn't tell you how many micronutrients actually reach the body's cells.

 Whole blood analysis:

-This examines the entire blood, including the blood in the cells.
-This can later be used to draw conclusions about how well the body's cells are supplied.
-A full blood analysis can pinpoint specific deficiencies.
+This test examines the entire bloodstream, including the blood within the cells.
+This allows conclusions to be drawn about how well the cells in the body are supplied.
+A whole blood analysis can pinpoint exact deficiencies.